search icon

 The same goes for naming a business after one product or service: the name “Al’s Refrigerator Repair Service” would need to change if Al decided to take on air-conditioner repair.

-Lastly, stay away from names that describe current fads or trends: When the new “Millennium Diner” opened in 1999, it sounded timely — just a couple years later, it sounded dated (although a bit longer, and the kids might label it a “retro” diner instead).
+Lastly, stay away from names that describe current fads or trends.
+For instance, when the new “Millennium Diner” opened in 1999, it might have sounded timely.
+But just a couple of years later, it sounded dated (although a bit longer, and the kids might label it a “retro” diner instead).

-A well-chosen name can ensure that your brand stands out in the market long-term and connects with customers with an accurate reflection of your business’s values and offerings.
+A well-chosen name can help a brand stand out in the market long-term and connect with customers with an accurate reflection of the business’s values and offerings.

 2. Choosing a Name That’s Too General

-While you don’t want your business name to limit the future growth or direction of your business, you also want to ensure it is a catchy but clear business name that gives a sense of what you do.
-To someone who doesn’t know the business, a company named “Fast Home Services” might be a plumber, roofer, a pest control service, or even a home inspection service.
+While a business owner doesn’t want their business name to limit the future growth or direction of their business, they also want to ensure it’s a catchy but clear business name that gives a sense of what they do.
+To someone who doesn’t know the actual business, a company named “Fast Home Services” might be a plumber, roofer, pest control service, or even a home inspection service.

 3. Using Unusual Spellings of Common Words

-Avoid the temptation unless you have a lot of time and money to build brand (and spelling) recognition.
+This temptation is best avoided unless the owner has a lot of time and money to build brand recognition (and spelling recognition).
 The reason?
-Someone who remembers your business name, but doesn’t remember where you are located is going to go online and search for “arts and crafts store.”
-Google and Bing will most likely show the person all the arts and crafts stores in their vicinity.
-And, if you haven’t done a good job optimizing your site for search, that customer may never find you.
+Someone who remembers the business name but doesn’t remember where it’s located is going to go online and search for “arts and crafts store.”
+Google and Bing will most likely show them all the arts and crafts stores in their vicinity.
+And, if the business hasn’t done a good job optimizing its site for search, that customer may never find it.

 4. Using a Business Name That’s Too Long, Difficult to Understand, or Hard to Spell or Pronounce

-Ideally, your new business name should be made up of words that are easy to remember, spell, and say.
-It should also be short enough to fit on a business card or display on a sign and fit neatly in a corner of your website.
-If you chose the name, “Floccinaucinihilipilification Company,” few people would remember it to pass along or to find on the web.
+Ideally, a brand’s new business name should be made up of words that are easy to remember, spell, and say.
+It should also be short enough to fit on a business card or display on a sign and fit neatly in a corner of the website.
+If someone chose the name, “Floccinaucinihilipilification Company,” few people would remember it to pass along or to find on the web.
+That’s an exaggerated example, of course, but the point remains: if the name’s too complicated, it won’t work.

-If you’re wondering what that word means, you’re not alone.
-It actually means the “action of estimating something as worthless.”
+Fun fact: “Floccinaucinihilipilification” means the “action of estimating something as worthless.”
 And frankly, that’s probably what would happen to any business using that word — or anything even half that length — as their name; it would become worthless.
-If your customer can’t remember your name, they’ll get what they want to buy from someone else.
+In short, if the brand’s customers can’t remember its complicated name, they’ll get what they want to buy from someone else.

 5. Failing to Test the Name in Online Searches

-Sometimes you can become too fixated on a name you like to realize that it may be associated with something else.
-For instance, suppose you have red hair, and everyone calls you Red.
-You decide to open a poster shop called Red’s Posters.
+Sometimes an entrepreneur can become too fixated on a name they like to realize that it may be associated with something else.
+For instance, suppose an owner has red hair, and everyone calls them “Red.”
+They decide to open a poster shop called Red’s Posters.

-If you don’t test that name in search, you may spend a lot of money on store signage and other branding before someone tells you they couldn’t find you when they searched online.
+If they didn’t test that name in search, they might spend a lot of money on store signage and other branding before someone tells them they couldn’t find the brand when they searched online.
 When they searched for Red’s Posters, what they saw was a lot of listings of places to buy Cincinnati Reds posters.

-To avoid that debacle for your own business, make sure you run internet searches of your name to check what results come up.
-If it’s another business or another product, you might decide to tweak your name.
+To avoid that debacle for their own business, entrepreneurs should make sure they run internet searches of their own unique business name to check what results come up.
+If it’s another business or another product, they might decide to tweak their name.

 6. Not Considering Domain Name Availability

-When you’re considering a name for your business, you also need to consider domain availability to ensure you can secure a matching web address.
-Even if you don’t plan to set up a website immediately, you should reserve the domain you want to use to be sure no one else takes it.
+When a business owner is considering their perfect business name, they also need to consider domain availability to ensure they can secure a matching web address; that helps with brand consistency.
+Even if they don’t plan to set up a website immediately, they might consider reserving the domain they want to use to be sure no one else takes it.
 Most domain registrations only cost about $10 to $20 a year, so it’s a minimal expense.

-Matching a domain name to the name you’d like to use for your business can be difficult, though, because so many names — particularly common ones — are already taken.
-For instance, suppose your name is Linda and you want to name your new design company LindaDesigns.
-If you searched a domain name registrar for the domain name Lindadesigns.com, you’d discover someone has already reserved the name and is trying to sell it for nearly $2,000!
+Matching a domain name to the business name can be difficult, though, because so many names — particularly common ones — are already taken.
+For instance, suppose a business owner’s name is Linda, and they want to name their new design company LindaDesigns.
+If they searched a domain name registrar for the domain name Lindadesigns.com, they’d discover someone has already reserved the name and is trying to sell it for nearly $2,000!

-But if the name you’re searching for is taken, most domain registrars will show you a list of alternative versions of the domain name to choose from.
-If you don’t see a suitable name among the alternative suggestions, you might want to consider choosing a different business name.
+But if someone types their name into a domain search bar and find that their top pick is already taken, most domain registrars will show a list of alternative versions of the domain name to choose from.
+If they don’t see a suitable name among the alternative suggestions, they might want to consider choosing a different business name.

 A word of caution: domain names go fast.
 What’s available today may not be available tomorrow or next week.
-It can be worth spending a small sum to reserve one or more domain names that would work with business names you’re considering.
+It can be worth spending a small sum to reserve one or more domain names that would work with the business names under consideration.

 7. Getting Stuck in Alphabet Soup